 Is there a particular project or initiative you are particularly proud of during your decade-long involvement with the Health and Wellbeing Committee?

 There are two things.
 The first was helping to establish the Barristers’ Counseling Service.
 When I left the Committee this service offered free counseling to barristers 24/7 and six free face-to-face counseling sessions.
 These sessions were offered at a site close to chambers but outside the legal precinct to ensure confidentiality.
 That was the key to this service – ensuring barristers could access it in confidence.

 Second, was the ‘reporting back’ structure for the Counseling Service.
 This provided de-identified information about the different groups of people assisted and the types of problems they were presented with.
 This provided important information to the Health and Wellbeing Committee on the pressing issues that barristers faced.
 Through this ‘reporting back’ process one of the issues that surfaced was judicial bullying.
 Barristers were accessing the service to assist them in dealing with an incident - or incidents – of judicial bullying.
 Another issue that surfaced was how some members of the Bar were experiencing burnout – or were close to burnout.
 Once the Committee identified these issues we could run seminar programs which dealt with these topics in a general way.
-I believed that we needed a Health and Wellbeing Program at the Bar that provided triage – that is, counseling and support when necessary, but also a preventative health program.
+I believed that we needed a Health and Wellbeing Program at the Bar that provided triage – that is, counselling and support when necessary, but also a preventative health program.

 What are some of the positive changes you have seen in our approach to mental wellbeing in the law in Australia?
 What further changes would you like to see?